 Dalhousie University is internationally known as one of North America’s most welcoming universities.
 Founded in 1818, we’re one of Canada’s oldest universities, attracting more than 18,800 students from around the world.
 The university blends transformative academic programs with pioneering research on Canada’s East Coast.

-Scholarship Award: The 2018 KPDF stipend will be $45,000 per annum.
-Fellowships include full benefits and a travel allowance for transportation to and from Halifax, a one-time research allowance ($3,000) and a conference travel grant ($1,000).
+- Scholarship Award: Approximately 5 new fellowships are awarded annually.
+The fellowships are valued at up to $45,000 annually including full benefits and a travel allowance for transportation to and from Halifax, a one-time research allowance ($3,000) and a conference travel grant ($1,000).

-Travel grants are provided to meet the cost of transportation, by the most direct route, from the place of residence at the time of being offered the award, to Halifax.
+Relocation Allowance: Travel grants are provided to meet the cost of transportation, by the most direct route, from the place of residence at the time of being offered the award, to Halifax.
 Grants will not exceed the cost of economy airfare for the Fellow and spouse.
 Unfortunately, we are not able to provide an allowance for the transportation of children or personal effects.

-Number of Scholarships: Approximately 5 new fellowships are awarded annually.
+- Number of Scholarships: Approximately 5 new fellowships are awarded annually.

-Scholarship can be taken in the Canada
+- Scholarship can be taken in Canada

 Since these Fellowships are intended to attract new scholars to Dalhousie, those scholars already at Dalhousie are not eligible to apply.
 You are not eligible to apply if you:

-a) Hold a PhD or JSD degree from Dalhousie or are currently completing a PhD or JSD degree at Dalhousie.
+a) hold a PhD or JSD degree from Dalhousie or are currently completing a PhD or JSD degree at Dalhousie.

-b) Have held previously, or hold as of the application deadline (December 15), an academic or research appointment of any kind at Dalhousie or King’s College.
+b) have held previously, or hold as of the application deadline (December 15), an academic or research appointment of any kind at Dalhousie or King’s College.

-If a Fellow holds another award valued at less than the Killam Postdoctoral Fellowship, the external award will be supplemented to the full Killam value as a “Honourary Killam Postdoctoral Fellowship”.
+c) received your doctoral degree prior to January 2016.
+Questions of eligibility for these Fellowships are decided by the Associate Dean, Faculty of Graduate Studies, to whom any inquiries may be directed.
+If a Fellow holds another award valued at less than the Killam Postdoctoral Fellowship, the external award will be supplemented to the full Killam value as an “Honourary Killam Postdoctoral Fellowship”.

-English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.
+- English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.